GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-05-27-maven-sheet.md

 ### Plugins

-Plugins are very relevant in customizing builds and have some specifics.
-Especially the inheritance of configuration values is, you can perfectly customize at the cost of complexity.
+Plugins are very relevant in customizing builds.
+You often need to use the ```<executions>``` section to tell Maven what the plugin should do (goal) and when (phase).
 This below is code copied from the Maven documentation with my annotations.

 ```
 		<plugins>